ArianAtapour/GymApplication/StartDocument.md

 - MVVM

-## Multi-threading techniques used
+## Threading techniques used
-- PLINQ is used for data processing and asynchronous programming (API fetching)
-- Thread pool which is used for batch-processing tasks
-- Lock, monitor, mutex, semaphore,etc. which it's going to be used that any shared data is thread safe
+- TPL (Task Parallel Library/Async & Await)
+- Semaphore (SemaphoreSlim)
+- PLINQ (Parallel LINQ)
+- Asynchronous I/O

 ## Definition of done
 The project is done, when the following requirements are met: